Hand

 used properly.
 The voltage, current and resistance range

-must be higher than your "expected" working
+must be set higher than your "expected" working

 ranges!